-Turtle Cheeseball – If you’re looking for a sweet cheese ball recipe, you’re in the right place.
-With caramel, pecans and chocolate chips, this is a great dip to serve with apples, animal crackers or grahams.
+With caramel, pecans and chocolate chips, this Turtle Cheeseball is delicious to serve with apples, animal crackers or grahams.
+No bake treat that takes minutes to prepare!

-A cheese ball is a cheese based dip, usually cream cheese or another soft cheese variety, served–you guessed it–in the shape of a ball. (like our chipped beef cheeseball and our ham and pineapple cheeseball).
+A cheese ball is a cheese based dip, usually cream cheese or another soft cheese variety, served–you guessed it–in the shape of a ball. (like my chipped beef cheeseball and my ham and pineapple cheeseball).

 • Caramel pieces – I used Kraft caramel baking bits because they’re the perfect size.

-• Caramel sauce – Caramel ice cream topping works great or use our homemade caramel sauce or butterscotch sauce!
+• Caramel sauce – Caramel ice cream topping works great or use my homemade caramel sauce or butterscotch sauce!

 • Chopped pecansToast the pecans for best flavor!